Trash to Treasure

 - Plastic gloves for all learners

-- Small tools (i.e utility knife, screwdriver, hammer, pliers, wire cutter, etc.)
+- access to small tools, such as a utility knife, screwdriver, hammer, pliers, wire cutter

 Strand PHIL.IV Volunteering and Service